DIY Tips for Painting with a Brush

 Painting with a brush comes into play when you need paint around the corners, known as "cutting-in", before painting the walls of a room with a rollers.
 You'll also need to use a brush to coat trim moldings, doors, and windows.
 Using a brush can get a bit messy if you're careless while loading it or when you need to set it aside to do other things.
 Below are some tips and techniques for handling a brush for applying paint to get good coverage and a professional looking finish with minimum mess.

 Hold the brush as you would a pencil or pen, grasping around the ferrule and pointing the bristles toward the work surface to apply the paint.
-This techniques will give you maximum control and help in keeping your hands or the brush handle clean.
+This techniques will give you maximum control and help in keeping your hands and the brush handle clean.
 Keeping things clean will improve the overall results and make the job go more smoothly.

 It will take some practice to gain control and get clean, straight lines when painting freehand.
 If you don't have the time to devote to becoming skilled with a brush, masking tape can be used to get straight lines around a white ceiling or along trim moldings.

 Point the bristles into the corner and press down so they spread out just a bit.
 Draw the brush along slowly, keeping the bristles evenly spread out.
 To keep the line straight as you go, focus your attention on the point where the flatten bristles meets the corner.
-Don't try to force the paint to cover all at once, if it gets spotty just go back over it again until you get it right.
+Don't try to force the paint to cover all at once, if it gets spotty just go back over it again until you get it to cover.

-To smooth out a paint coat start at one end and brush in long, easy, back and forth strokes.
-Don't try to spread it out too far before reloading, if it starts to drag, stop and reload right away to keep the coating smooth.
-When you've done one section, start the next a little out from the end of the first and stroke back into the wet paint to blend the two together into one, cohesive coat.
+Start at one end and brush from one side of the surface to the other in parallel strokes.
+When you've done one section of the surface, start a new one a little out from the end of the first, and brush back into the wet paint to blend the two together into one, cohesive coat.